frankxjkuang/bing-wallpaper/README.md

 <details>
 <summary>Description</summary>

 > Wave our national symbol today; it's Flag Day!
 On June 14, 1777, by resolution of the Second Continental Congress, the nation's first official flag was approved.
 Throughout US history, the flag's design has changed.
 In its current arrangement, the 13 stripes represent the original colonies, and the stars stand for the states.
-The flag was last modified in 1960 when Hawaii became a state, and the number of white stars on a blue background increased from 49 to 50.
+The flag was last modified in 1960, when Hawaii became a state, and the number of stars increased from 49 to 50.
 >
 > Some states have always celebrated the adoption of the Stars and Stripes with parades or by displaying the national flag in their homes; however, the official observance of Flag Day dates back to 1949, thanks to legislation passed by President Harry Truman.
-On the 75th anniversary of the national commemoration, we wish our flag to fly high!
+We're flying flags on our homepage to mark the 75th anniversary of the national commemoration.
 >
 >